 Still, not all plant-based foods are no-nos, and if you’ve found this article, you’re probably wondering about feeding your cat sunflower seeds.
-Can cats eat sunflower seeds?
+Cats can eat sunflower seeds, but there are a few things you need to know before letting your cat chow down on them.
 We discuss which sunflower seeds are safe for cats to eat.

 What Are Sunflower Seeds?